 I've often recommended that investors take a look at their portfolios' weightings to determine where to invest new IRA funds.
 If Morningstar's Instant X-Ray view shows that your portfolio is light on an asset class, Morningstar Style Box square, sector, or geographic region, you can use your new contributions to help address the imbalance.

 For many investors conducting that exercise today, their portfolios may well look light in foreign stocks.
-While overseas markets notched decent gains in 2020, they've dramatically lagged the United States over the past decade.
+While overseas markets notched decent gains in 2020 and 2021, they dramatically lagged the United States in those years and over the past decade.
 Over the past 10 years, total international index funds have gained less than half as much as U.S. total index funds on an annualized basis.
 That underperformance has given a valuation advantage to foreign stocks, however, and many experts expect foreign markets to outperform the U.S. over the next decade.

 Yet even as long-term investors who are adding to or repositioning their IRAs might naturally be looking overseas, tax considerations make an IRA or other tax-sheltered vehicle a less-than-ideal receptacle for foreign stocks.
 But are those reasons significant enough to avoid foreign stocks in an IRA altogether?
 And if foreign stocks are an imperfect fit in an IRA, does that mean they're better placed inside a taxable account?